History reduced to rubble

-A Landmark villa that stood above the Queenstown CBD for more than a century was bowled last week.
+A landmark villa that stood above the Queenstown CBD for more than a century was bowled last month.

 Fronting the Stanley Street entrance to town, the tree-lined property was well-known as the home and surgery of Dr Bill Anderson – the town’s sole GP for more than 30 years – and his wife Molly.